How I Set Up the Workplace Safety Walk Template with Customers in Pilla

 • Clear photo showing the specific hazard

-• Multiple photos if multiple issues
+• Separate photos if there are multiple issues

 How to answer this for yourself: